marinasatsyk/DARDEMarina_P14_18032021/README.md

 It stores a list of employees in a global state.

 ### 3.2.
-Diplayes employee profiles in the form of a table
+Displayes employee profiles in the form of a table

 -   The table is able to:
 -   Show data by 10, 25, 50, 100 items